Long Eaton & Sawley Foodbank

 Foodbanks provide emergency food supplies for three days, in exchange for vouchers, obtained from front-line care professionals, such as health visitors, social workers, church and community workers.
 All the food provided is donated by the public, schools, churches, firms, supermarkets and catering firms.

-The Long Eaton and Sawley foodbank is the latest one of 400 foodbanks in the UK working in partnership with The Trussell Trust, a Christian-based charity.
+The Long Eaton and Sawley foodbank is one of 480 foodbanks in the UK working in partnership with The Trussell Trust, a Christian-based charity.

 The number of hungry families forced to beg for food handouts has doubled to almost 130,000 in a year.
 The Trussell Trust issued 128,697 emergency food handouts in the 12 months to April, up from 61,468 the previous year and just 26,000 four years ago when the credit crunch struck.